-Natasha Dow Schüll's first book, ADDICTION BY DESIGN: Machine Gambling in Las Vegas (Princeton University Press 2012), draws on extended research among compulsive gamblers and the designers of the slot machines they play to explore the relationship between technology design and the experience of addiction.
-Her next book, KEEPING TRACK: Sensor Technology, Self-Regulation, and the Data-Driven Life (Farrar, Straus, and Giroux, under contract), concerns the rise of digital self-tracking technologies and the new modes of introspection and self-governance they engender.
+Natasha Schüll is a cultural anthropologist and associate professor in the Department of Media, Culture, and Communication.
+Her work explores the psychic life of technology with a focus on themes of addiction, anxiety, and affect modulation.
+Her first book, ADDICTION BY DESIGN: Machine Gambling in Las Vegas (Princeton University Press 2012), draws on extended research among compulsive gamblers and the designers of the slot machines they play to explore the relationship between technology design and the experience of addiction.
+Her next book, KEEPING TRACK (Farrar, Straus, and Giroux, under contract), concerns the rise of digital self-tracking technologies and the new forms of anxiety and self-governance they engender.
 Her documentary film, BUFFET: All You Can Eat Las Vegas, has screened multiple times on PBS and appeared in numerous film festivals.

 - Addiction by Design: Machine Gambling in Las Vegas.
 Princeton: Princeton University Press (2012)

 - Italian Translation: Ingegneria della dipendenza.
 Bologna:Sossella Editore (2016)

 - Japanese translation: デザインされたギャンブル依存症.
 Trans.
 Higurashi Yasutomi.
 Aosaka (2018)